 In February 2013, Southwest Airlines ends its partnership with Volaris.
 AirTran Airways provides affordable flights to Mexico available for purchase via southwest.com.

-By 2015, Airtran Airways should be completely integrated into Southwest Airlines.
+By 2015, Airtran Airways was completely integrated into Southwest Airlines.

 In June 2016, Southwest introduced fully-branded Heart interior that includes the widest Boeing B737 seat that provides additional space and comfort with more leg room.

 In August 2017, Southwest took delivery of the first Boeing B737 MAX 8 aircraft, becoming the first in North America when to put the new type of aircraft into service in October.

 In 2018, Southwest appeared in FORTUNE Magazine’s Most Admired Companies list for the 24th year and was the only commercial airline among the Top 10.

 In March 2019, Southwest operated its first flight to Hawaii, from Oakland to Honolulu, and new routes between mainland US and Hawaii, including direct flights to Maui and inter-island flights, are to be opened in the next months.

 During its history, Southwest Airlines had one incident, in December 2005, that caused a fatality on the ground and one accident, in April 2018, when a passenger suffered critical injuries and died after being partially pushed by depressurization through a passenger window smashed by debris from the left engine failure.